 Playing as a human team you will often be outmatched in strength by an Orc or Chaos team so you need to play smart.
 The Chaos teams, for example, don’t have any passing or catching specialists so using a long game will counter them.
 This is a game that will take some serious thought and study if you are to do well.

 The voice acting is fantastic as is the animation to compliment it.
 During the campaign, you are treated to some fantastic cutscenes that were too good to skip.
-The campaign begins against a few easy to beat teams but soon the difficulty and there are some objectives that you need to complete in each match as well as win.
+The campaign begins with a few easy to beat teams but soon the difficulty begins to ramp up.
+As well as scoring the most points there are objectives that you need to complete in each match to win.
 I did at this point become a little frustrated at the randomness of the game, specifically the dice.
 Because of this random element, I found myself having to replay some matches several times before I could progress.
-In my opinion, it would have been better for these objectives to have been an optional task that I could have attempted as and when I felt I wanted to instead of being forced to replay games before I could progress.
+In my opinion, it would have been better for these objectives to have been an optional task that I could have attempted “as and when” I felt I wanted to instead of being forced to replay games before I could progress.

-I was unable during the Beta to play online and this is probably Blood Bowl 2s biggest selling point.
-There is a tonne of leagues with up to 128 teams in and they can be customised in a myriad of ways that the game will give you something to do for years to come.
+I was unable during the Beta to play online and this is probably Blood Bowl 2’s biggest selling point.
+There are tonnes of leagues with up to 128 teams in and they can be customised in a myriad of ways that the game will give you something to do for years to come.